abdulghanitech/pouchdb-fauxton-helper-chrome-extension/README.md

 # Getting Started with PouchDB Fauxton Helper - Chrome Extension

 This project was created to assist in the querying of pouchdb fauxton UI.
 The query box doesn't store previously used queries and hence we have to re-type the query if we want to execute it again.
 Hence, the idea was born to solve this problem.
-The extension adds a nice and handu UI to store executed queries and show them in a list, clicking on this list item would help you to execute again for the same query.
+The extension adds a nice and handy UI to store executed queries and show them in a list, clicking on this list item would help you to execute again for the same query.

 ## How to Use